hendriknielaender/double-trouble/data/blog/product_engineers.md

 > Plenty of companies stop innovating, while everybody is very busy.

-This is the difference between a strategy vs plan: do we simply plan to extend and improve a codebase, or do we have a strategy for increase the market fit?
+This is the difference between a strategy vs plan: do we simply plan to extend and improve a codebase, or do we have a strategy for increasing the market fit?

 A lot of teams plan for minor improvements, for reworks of, this, this, that and the other.
 While